 Flu vaccination centre.

-Our flu vaccines will be available from late March, early April each year.
-These will be short appointments for the vaccination only, with the only out of pocket expense being the cost of the vaccine at $30.00.
+Our flu vaccines will be available from late April this year.
+Our flu vaccination clinics are be short appointments for the vaccination only, with the only out of pocket expense being the cost of the vaccine at $30.00.
 You can arrange an appointment by phoning 9650 4284 or by booking online.